n13l/openaaa/README.md

 **Authorization**
  - unlimited aditional authorization rules based on authenticated user context
- - multipple network and/or application layers access and share same user context
+ - multipple network and/or application layers access and share authenticated user context

 **Interoperability**
  - no additional code on top of popular crypto libraries (openssl, nss, ...)